CrowderSoup/crowdersoup.com/content/_index.md

 ---
-title: "A bit about me..."
+title: "Home"
 date: 2017-11-29
+menu: main
+weight: 1
 ---

 I'm a Husband, Father, Software developer, and lover of the open web.